Sprakbanken/mimir-linguistic/README.md

 results.jsonl
 ```

-`results.jsonl`  contains overall results for all tasks in the evaluate_all pipeline
+`results.jsonl`  contains overall results for all tasks in the `evaluate_all` pipeline

 # Lexical diversity module

-The following metrics may be used with the module "lexical_diviersities".
+The following metrics may be used with the module `mimir_linguistic.lexical_diviersities`.
 For evaluation, metrics on generated text should be compared with the same metrics on training material within the same domain.

 - Type-token ratio
 - Moving average type-token ratio